Connecting and sharing health information

 What is a health care provider's responsibility in reporting communicable diseases to public health?

 According to Wis.
 Stats. § 252.05, any health care provider who knows or has reason to believe a person treated or visited by him or her has a communicable disease is required to report.
-Per Administrative Rule DHS 145.04(1), this includes reporting of a case or suspected case.
+Per Wis.
+Admin.
+Code § DHS 145.04(1), this includes reporting of a case or suspected case.

-Which diseases are reportable?
+- Which diseases are reportable,

-How can a communicable disease be reported to public health?
+- How a communicable disease can be reported to public health.

-How can I learn more?
+How can I learn more about WEDSS?